A safe, reliable and environmentally sound way to store and generate electricity.

 We want to continue to engage the community in a dialogue about the Goldendale Energy Storage Project.
 If you don’t see the answers to your questions here, we encourage you to reach out to us.

-There is an urgent need to add long-duration energy storage to the grid to facilitate Washington, Oregon and California meeting 100% clean energy mandates.
+There is an urgent need to add long-duration energy storage to the grid to ensure more reliable electricity in Washington, Oregon and California, particularly as the demand for electricity increases, and as our region continues to produce more renewable energy.

-The two biggest sources of renewable energy—wind and solar power—are variable, which means they produce electricity only when the sun is shining or the wind is blowing.
-Sometimes wind and solar facilities aren’t able to produce power when it’s needed, and other times they may produce more energy than the grid can handle.
+The two biggest sources of renewable energy—wind and solar power—produce electricity only when the sun is shining or the wind is blowing.
+Sometimes wind and solar facilities aren’t able to produce power when it’s needed, and other times they may produce more energy than the energy grid can handle.
 Utility-scale storage facilities such as the Goldendale Energy Storage Project allow energy generated from wind and solar resources to be stored and used when demand is highest.
-In Washington and across the greater Pacific Northwest, storage facilities like Goldendale will be necessary to replace retiring fossil fuel-based sources.
+In Washington and across the greater Pacific Northwest, storage facilities like Goldendale will be critical to replace retiring fossil fuel-based sources.

-The project is located entirely on privately owned lands within Klickitat County’s Energy Overlay Zone—a designation aimed at streamlining renewable energy development.
+The project is located entirely on privately owned lands within Klickitat County’s Energy Overlay Zone—a county designation aimed at streamlining and attracting energy development.
 All project construction will occur either on these privately owned lands or within an existing utility right-of-way that is owned by the Bonneville Power Administration.
 The upper reservoir would be located within the Tuolumne Wind Farm while the lower reservoir would be located on land formerly occupied by the Columbia Gorge Aluminum smelter.
 The owner will invest $10 million in environmental remediation at the lower reservoir site.
 The facility will use existing roads and transmission lines, minimizing costs and land use impacts.
-For inquiries related to accessing the site, please contact goldendaleaccess@gmail.com.

 This project has all the criteria needed for a successful pumped storage project.
 This includes topography and elevation, access to transmission lines, water availability, an entrepreneurial landowner, a strong workforce and community support.
-The Goldendale Energy Storage Project meets all of these conditions, and is located entirely on private land with existing roads.
+The Goldendale Energy Storage Project meets all of these conditions, and is located entirely on private land that already services existing renewable energy with existing roads.

-In addition, the region’s electricity grid has a direct and urgent need to add large-scale, long-duration energy storage to help Washington, Oregon and California transition to 100% renewable energy.
+In addition, the region’s electricity grid has a direct and urgent need to add large-scale, long-duration energy storage to help the region meet the increasing demand for reliable and affordable electricity.

-The Goldendale Energy Storage Project will be able to store electricity for 12 hours and switch to generating electricity at a moment’s notice.
-It will be able to generate 1,200 MW of renewable energy—enough electricity to power about 500,000 homes in the Pacific Northwest.
+The Goldendale Energy Storage Project will be able to store electricity for 12 hours and switch to generating 1,200 MW of energy at a moment’s notice —enough electricity to power about 500,000 homes in the Pacific Northwest.

 This is one of the largest storage projects being proposed in the Northwest, but its land use impacts are relatively small.
 The Goldendale project will be constructed on a 680-acre site.
 To put that into perspective, building a 1,200 MW wind project would require about 7,000 acres of land (10 times the amount of Goldendale), and building a 1,200 MW solar project would require more than 50,000 acres of land (73 times the amount of Goldendale).